analeticiaraujo/Teste_CloudWalk/README.md

+RAG Chatbot with Streamlit and Gemini
-This environment contains the scripts and dependencies to prepare data, generate embeddings, and run the RAG chatbot using Streamlit.
+This environment contains the scripts and dependencies to prepare data, generate embeddings, and run a RAG (Retrieval Augmented Generation) chatbot using Streamlit.

+Note: The data scraping process is already complete.
+The processed documents are available in cloudwalk_documents.pkl and the text chunks are in cloudwalk_chunks.pkl.
+Therefore, you do not need to run data_ingestion.py or text_processing.py.

 Script Structure